SchlossLab/Doherty_CDprediction_mBio_2017/submission/Doherty_CDprediciton_mBio_2017_finaldraft.md

 shown promise as a predictive tool for disease outcome for gingivitis (1), cardiovascular disease (2), *Clostridium difficile* infection (3, 4), and colorectal cancer (5, 6).
-Additionally, the microbiome has been shown to alter the efficacy of vaginal microbicides (7), cardiac drugs (8), and cancer treatments (9, 10).
+Additionally, the microbiome has been shown to alter the efficacy of vaginal microbicides in African women (7), as well as cardiac drugs (8) and cancer treatments (9, 10) in murine models of disease.
 These results demonstrate that it is possible to use biomarkers from within the microbiome to predict response to therapeutics.
 In relation to inflammatory bowel disease (IBD), previous studies have shown that the bacterial gut microbiota correlates with disease severity in new-onset, pediatric Crohn’s disease (CD) patients (11, 12).
 Additionally, recent studies suggest the gut microbiota could be used to predict clinical response to treatment in individuals with IBD (13, 14).
 It remains to be determined, however, whether the composition of the fecal gut microbiota can predict and monitor response to CD therapy.
 Considering the involvement of the immune system and previous evidence for involvement of the microbiome, we hypothesize that response to immunological CD therapy can be predicted using microbiome data.

 CD is a global health concern causing large economic and health care impacts (15, 16).
 The disease is characterized by patches of ulceration